-Tommy Kirk, the child star in “Old Yeller,” has died at 79
+Tommy Kirk, the child star in ‘Old Yeller,’ has died at 79

 Kirk started his career with several television shows including the Mickey Mouse Club’s serialized adventure “The Hardy Boys: The Mystery of the Applegate Treasure” and “The Hardy Boys: The Mystery of the Ghost Farm,” which aired in 1956-1957.
 His big break came when he starred as Travis Coates in the 1957 film “Old Yeller,” a story about a teenage boy and his heroic yellow dog.

 In “The Shaggy Dog,” Kirk portrayed a teenage boy who was cursed with occasionally turning into a sheepdog.
-He played the middle son alongside James MacArthur and Kevin Corcoran — who played his brothers — in the 1960 film “Swiss Family Reunion.”
+He played the middle son alongside James MacArthur and Kevin Corcoran — who played his brothers — in the 1960 film “Swiss Family Robinson.”

 Kirk played in a slew of other films in the 1960s including “The Absent-Minded Professor” and its sequel “Son of Flubber.”
 He also starred in “The Misadventures of Merlin Jones.”

-In 1973, Kirk publicly came out as homosexual during an interview.
+In 1973, Kirk publicly came out as gay during an interview.
 The actor opened up 20 years later that he realized he was gay at age 17 or 18 and that his career was destroyed by his sexual orientation.

 Kirk made some appearance in the 1990s and 2000s in films such as “Billy Frankenstein” and “The Education of a Vampire,” his final film.

-Note: This story has corrected the name of a film Kirk was in to “Swiss Family Robinson,” not “Swiss Family Reunion.”